 How does Safe Schools work?

-Schools choose from a range of evidence-based and age-appropriate information, resources and professional learning to help them prevent, and respond to, bullying arising from homophobia or transphobia.
-This could involve a review of school policies and practice, professional development for school staff, and establishing a student led group to organise inclusive events.
+Schools choose from a range of evidence-based and age-appropriate information, resources and professional learning to help them prevent, and respond to, bullying and discrimination based on sexual orientation, gender identity or intersex status.
+This could involve a review of school policies and practice, professional development for school staff, or establishing a student led group to help create a more inclusive environment.

 The Safe Schools Unit can work together with your school to build safer and more inclusive environments for your whole school community.